Azure-Samples/qdrant-azure/Azure-Kubernetes-Svc/README.md

 As a convenience, a kubectl install script is provided in the `scripts` folder in this directory.

+If using the Visual Studio Code dev container, both Helm and Kubectl are already installed.

 ### Getting Started

 You can get started by using the **Deploy the Azure** button shown below.